SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/figures.md

 Figure XC: Impact of rarefied sampling depth on intra-sample variation in Jaccard Figure XD: Impact of rarefied sampling depth on intra-sample variation in Bray-Curtis

 #done
-Figure SX: Observed Good's coverage when rarefied to the smallest sample size

-#working on...
-Figure XB: Number of sequences required to obtain a desired level of sequencing coverage
+Figure X: Observed Good's coverage when rarefied to the smallest sample size; black line showing number of sequences required to obtain a desired level of sequencing coverage

 #done
 Figure SX: Example of correlation between richness or bray-curtis and sampling depth